 Page Marketing’s SEO Team has considerable experience in Google Page Optimization service.
 We initially started with the implementation of Google Places in May 2012, almost three months to the day we started our digital marketing firm in March 2012.

-The on-page optimization of your Google Places page is vital to achieve better rankings.
+The on-page optimization of your Google My Business page is vital to achieve better rankings.
 We can ensure that your Places page includes the right keywords, and that your page is classified under the right categories.

-- Important citations, such as name, address and phone number – on your Google Places page and Website
+- Important citations, such as name, address and phone number – on your Google My Business page and Website

 - Images of your business location and videos

 - Reviews of your business from customers with gmail addresses that improves your reputation management